 Field Hospital at St Omer

-The three senior officers of the Regiment, Lt.
+Thus, the three senior officers of the Regiment, Lt.
 Col. Odling, Major Christopherson and Major Milton, all injured in the battle, were escorted by the Germans to the Field Hospital at St Omer for treatment of their injuries on 30th May 1940.

-The town of St Omer is approximately 13 miles to the West of Cassel and was in German hands by May 25th.
+St Omer is approximately 13 miles to the West of Cassel and was in German hands by May 25th.
 The field hospital site is now occupied by a large prison complex just to the South of the Commonwealth War Graves Cemetery at Longueness Souvenir.

-Lt.
+Major E.A.
+Milton died while under treatment on 31st May; Lt.
 Col. Odling and Major Christopherson were judged to have recovered sufficiently to transfer from the hospital into captivity on 4th July 1940.